Josip Manolić: Democratic changes and War in Croatia

-He was one of the founders of the Croatian Democratic Union (HDZ), participating at its founding assembly in Jarun, Zagreb.
+Manolić was one of the founders of the Croatian Democratic Union (HDZ), participating at its founding assembly in Jarun, Zagreb.
 Manolić was one of closest associates of Franjo Tuđman, the first President of Croatia since the introduction of multi-party elections.
 Soon, he was named Vice President of the Presidency of the SR Croatia.
 Between 24 August 1990 and 17 July 1991, he was Prime Minister of Croatia, having succeeded Stjepan Mesić in the post.
 His Chief of Staff was Tomislav Karamarko, the future chairman of the HDZ and Deputy Prime Minister under Tihomir Orešković.
 On 25 June 1991, the Croatian Parliament voted for Croatia to secede from SFR Yugoslavia and declared it an independent country.
 Manolić was succeeded by Franjo Gregurić in July 1991.

 When Manolić left the office on 17 July 1991 Croatian forces — police and nascent military — were involved in full-scale war with Krajina rebels, who were backed by the Yugoslav federal army.
 He took another, even more important post as the head of Constitutional Order Protection Office (Ured za zaštitu ustavnog poretka), a body that would coordinate and supervise all Croatian security services.
 There he built Tuđman's security apparatus, relying mostly on the old cadre from UDBA and other sections of the Communist-era security apparatus.
 Despite the nature of his work, he remained very much in the public spotlight.
 In his interviews and statements he gradually gained a reputation of being a moderate.
 His enormous power, moderate views and Partisan past made him very unpopular among the rank and file of the HDZ party and brought him into conflict with Gojko Šušak, the powerful Minister of Defence, who led a hard-line nationalist faction.